Quest® Plus Gel

 (pyrantel pamoate)

-Recommended for the important treatment of roundworms (ascarids) in foals at 4 to 6 months of age and 1 month post-weaning.
-Also effective against large strongyles (bloodworms) and pinworms in adult horses.
+Recomended for the important treatment of roundworms (ascarids) in foals at 4 to 6 months of age and 1 month post-weaning.
+Also effective against large stronglyes (bloodworms) and pinworms in adult horses.

 IMPORTANT SAFETY INFORMATION